TheArchitectDev/Architect.DomainModeling/README.md

 For the sake of completeness, the collection comparers also provide overloads for the non-generic `IEnumerable`.
 These should be avoided.
 Working with non-generic enumerables tends to be inefficient due to virtual calls and boxing.
-These overloads work hard to return identical results to the generic overloads, at additional costs to efficiency.
+As a best effort, these overloads work hard to return identical results to the generic overloads, at additional costs to efficiency.

 ## Testing